 This course provides pre-service teachers with classroom instruction within the grade range of their respective certification area.
 Students work with cooperating teachers to plan, implement, and assess lessons based on State Learning and Common Core Standards as well as to participate in other daily school activities.
 Whenever possible, students are placed in schools where they work with diverse populations across a variety of developmental levels, including students with special learning needs.
 Additionally, they participate in workshops and weekly seminars that provide a series of topics, including classroom instruction and management.
-Prerequisites: Junior class standing, completion of the New York State Academic Literacy Skills Test, EDU 3338, EDU-ART 3358, and one of the following: EDU 3345 or EDU 3347 and an application for Student Teaching I. Offered every Term III.
+Prerequisites: Junior class standing, completion of the New York State Academic Literacy Skills Test (ALST), and Educating All Students Test (EAS), EDU 3338, EDU-ART 3358, one of the following: EDU 3345 or EDU 3347, an application for Student Teaching I, a minimum 2.700 GPA in the content major or concentration, and a minimum 2.700 GPA in Teacher Education coursework.
+Offered every Term III.

 EDU 3955 Literacy Intervention and Enrichment: Childhood Education 1 credit This field course emphasizes observing literacy behaviors and devising strategies for developing and enriching literacy learning based on State Learning and Common Core Standards.
 Students must register for the co-requisite EDU 3935.
-Prerequisites: Junior class standing, completion of the New York State Academic Literacy Skills Test, EDU 3355, and EDU 3365.
+Prerequisites: Junior class standing, completion of the New York State Academic Literacy Skills Test (ALST), and Educating All Students Test (EAS), EDU 3355, EDU 3365, a minimum 2.700 GPA in the content major or concentration, and a minimum 2.700 GPA in Teacher Education coursework.
 Offered every Term III.

-EDU 4395 Student Teaching II and Seminar: Childhood Education 12 credits This course is the second of two student teaching experiences.
+EDU 4395 Student Teaching II and Seminar: Childhood Education 12 credits

+This course is the second of two student teaching experiences.
 Pre-service teachers demonstrate their teaching knowledge, dispositions and performances as they assume the full instructional load of their cooperating teachers and are given the responsibility to design, implement, and assess a wide range of learning experiences that include national, Common Core, and New York State Learning Standards.
 Additionally, pre-service teachers attend seminars and workshops to discuss such topics as classroom instruction and management; child abduction prevention; alcohol, tobacco, and other drug abuse prevention; safety instruction; fire and arson prevention; child abuse identification and reporting; and safe schools against violence in education (SAVE).
-Prerequisites: Senior class standing, completion of the New York State Academic Literacy Skills Test, EDU 3935, EDU 3955, an application for Student Teaching II, a minimum overall 2.000 GPA, and a minimum 2.700 GPA in major or concentration and in the Education Program.
+Pre-requisites: Senior class standing, completion of the New York State Academic Literacy Skills Test, (ALST), and Educating All Students Test (EAS), EDU 3935, EDU 3955, an application for Student Teaching II, a minimum 2.700 GPA in the content major or concentration, and a minimum 2.700 GPA and in the Teacher Education coursework.
 Offered every Term I and Term II.

-EDU 4397 Student Teaching II and Seminar: Adolescence Education 12 credits This course is the second of two student teaching experiences.
+EDU 4397 Student Teaching II and Seminar: Adolescence Education 12 credits

+This course is the second of two student teaching experiences.
 Pre-service teachers demonstrate their teaching knowledge, dispositions and performances as they assume the full instructional load of their cooperating teachers and are given the responsibility to design, implement, and assess a wide range of learning experiences that include national, Common Core, and New York State Learning Standards.
 Additionally, pre-service teachers attend seminars and workshops to discuss such topics as classroom instruction and management; child abduction prevention; alcohol, tobacco, and other drug abuse prevention; safety instruction; fire and arson prevention; child abuse identification and reporting; and safe schools against violence in education (SAVE).
-Prerequisites: Senior class standing, completion of the New York State Academic Literacy Skills Test, EDU 3937, an application for Student Teaching II, a minimum overall 2.000 GPA, and a minimum 2.700 GPA in major or concentration and in the Education Program.
+Pre-requisites: Senior class standing, completion of the New York State Academic Literacy Skills Test,

+(ALST), and Educating All Students Test (EAS), EDU 3937, an application for Student Teaching II, a minimum 2.700 GPA in the major, and a minimum 2.700 GPA in Teacher Education coursework.
 Offered every Term I and Term II.